olga-od-ua/the-gift-of-the-gab/README.md

 10. I'm Hannah from Mexico.
 I don't want to book a course, I just want to check my level of English.

        Upon landing on the Home Page Hanna can click on the Knowledge Test where she will find out her knowledge level upon completing the test.
-Should she become interested in improving her knowledge the book button and an encouraging invitation message will be available upon completion of the test.
+Should she become interested in improving her knowledge the book button and an encouraging invitation message will be available upon completion of the test regardless of the result.

 - #### Corporate customers

 1. I am Rebecca, one of the managers from Voxpro.
 We have recently got financing from the corporate office to provide English language courses to all our employees who need or would like to improve their English.
 (Enquire corporate form)

+      a.
+Upon landing on the Home Page Rebecca can click on the course info page where she will see enquire corporate button, this will bring her to the contact page and prompt to get in touch for the corporate packages information as they will be tailored depending on mane conditions.

+      b.
+Since corporate clients usually head straight to the contact details, Rebecca will be able to do so from the navbar.
+There are various contact optipns available.

 2. I am Vanessa from a food company in Spain.
 We are extending our market to Ireland and we would love to have our area managers to be prepared for the business conversations with our Irish customers and colleages.
 (Enquire corporate form)

+RETURNING CUSTOMERS

 BUGS